dechabot/server-side-extension/examples/python/ColumnOperations/README.md

 ```

 ### `SumOfColumn` function
-The second function is an aggregation and sums the values in a column.
+The `SumOfColumn` function is an aggregation and sums the values in a column.
 We iterate over the `BundledRows` again and retrieve the numerical values, appending them to a list.
 After iterating over all rows, we add the values together and then return the result as bundled rows.

 ```python
     @staticmethod